Police make 2 arrests in triple slaying in Kentucky

 - Less beef, more beans: Experts say world needs a new diet

+“They were not strangers,” he said.
+“They had some sort of relationship.
+We’re still working to determine exactly what kind of relationship that may have been.
+It was not a random house picked for a random reason.”

+The three people killed were identified as Jay Michael Sowders, 43; Robert D. Smith Jr., 35; and Christopher Carie, 18.
+The other victim, 35-year-old Carmen R. Vanegas, was critically wounded.

-Police say the shootings occurred inside the home.
+Police say the shootings occurred inside the home but provided few other details.

+Investigators were still trying to determine the relationship among the victims and how many lived at the home.

+Police officers called to the home Thursday found two of the victims dead and two others critically wounded.
+One of the wounded died later at a hospital.